fbpx

 Sweet peas are a type of flowering plant that is part of the legume family.
 They come in many different colors, including pink, purple, white, and yellow.
 The flowers have a sweet scent which is why they got their name.
 Sweet peas thrive in cooler climates with well-drained soil.

 Make sure to prepare your soil by adding compost or fertilizer before you start planting seeds or cuttings.
-If you’re using seeds make sure to space them out evenly so they have enough room to grow and spread out as they mature.
+If you’re using seeds, space them evenly, so they have enough room to grow and spread out as they mature.

 Mary Jane Duford